AzonMedia/php-naming-convention/README.md

 - as per [Basic Coding Standard](https://github.com/AzonMedia/php-coding-standard) object properties, method arguments and local variables should be named in $snake_case
 - as mandated by [Basic Coding Standard](https://github.com/AzonMedia/php-coding-standard) the names that contain abbreviations like HTTP should not be kept in all CAPS.
 Instead of the Classes should be named like HttpRequest and properties/variables $http_request
 - objects should be named $PascalCase.
 This includes closures/callbacks: `$Callback = function() : void {};`
 - no property or variable should start with '_' except if the variable/argument is passed by reference.
-If an object is passed by reference then the object should be named as usual in $PascalCase without leading _.
 - methods can not start with '__' (double underscore) as these should be reserved for future use by PHP.
 - methods should not start with '_' as these are reserved for hook names in the framework
 - _ in the name of a property or a method does not denote visibility (some projects use '_' to denote private visibility).
 In the case of variables, it denotes a reference and in the case of methods, it denotes a hook.